RyanLeeLY/DoubleNavigationController/README.md

 }
 ```

-You can also change the appearance of your app's navigation at any time by using `dbn_performBatchUpdates:` in the category of `UIViewController`.
+You can also update the appearance of your app's navigation at any time by using `dbn_performBatchUpdates:` in the category of `UIViewController`.

 ```
 [self dbn_performBatchUpdates:^(UINavigationController * _Nullable navigationController) {